 Choosing a summer rug for your horse can be confusing with all the options out there!
 Cotton?
 Mesh?
 Both?
-We put together this guide to help you choose the right rug for your horse this summer!
+Because the best horse rugs will be those that best address the climate and environmental conditions your horse lives in, we've put together this guide to help you choose the right rug for your horse this summer!

 Cotton or Mesh or Hybrid Rugs

 The first decision you should make when choosing a summer rug for your horse is between fabric types.
 While cotton is a great choice for most conditions, the addition of mesh can provide increased airflow to keep your horse cooler in hotter climates like northern NSW and QLD.

 Cotton rugs provide the best protection for the dirty horse that likes to roll in everything!
 When you need to keep your horse clean the night before a show or event, mesh rugs will let dust through as well as air so a full cotton rug is a better choice here.

 While mesh rugs do provide a good level of UV protection, cotton rugs provide the best UV protection for your horse.
 If you have a horse with a dark coat that is prone to bleaching (hello black and dark brown horse owners!) a cotton or hybrid rug that has cotton across the back will help to avoid bleached coats and uneven colour.

 We suggest choosing a full mesh rug in climates with high humidity or on warmer days in the southern states.
 Mesh rugs provide the most air flow while reflecting heat from the sun away from your horses body.
 They are also fantastic to use in areas with lots of flies and bugs as they assist in keeping them off your horses body.

 Hybrid rugs are a great all round choice.
 They provide a fantastic balance between keeping horses comfortable while allowing increased air flow via the mesh.